zlatanned/zlatanned/README.md

 ## I'm a Backend Developer and a Football Fanatic!

 - 🔭 I’m currently exploring and learning GraphQL. 😎 🤩
-- 🌱 I’m currently learning elastic search, up next in the queue are graphQL and redis 🤯 💀
+- 🌱 I’m also currently learning elastic search, up next in the queue is redis 🤯 💀
 - 🥅 2020 Goals: To end the year on a high and be ready for 2021. 🤠 😈
 - ⚡ Fun fact: I love to play and watch football.
 Want to learn drums too. ⚽️ 🥁